MariyamShakoor/data-analyst-mariyam/Project 2/Readme.md

 - **Title**: 2024 Multi-Year Capital Project Budget Requests and Capital Expenditure Budget
 - **Source**: City of Vancouver Open Data Portal
 - **Scope**: Project-level data with budget requests, forecasts (2024–2026), funding types, and approvals
+- **Key Fields**:
+  - **ProjectId** – Unique code assigned to each capital project.
+  - **ProjectProgramName** – Name or title of the project being proposed.
+  - **ServiceCategory1** – The primary category of public service related to the project (e.g., Parks, Housing).
+  - **TotalOpenProjectBudgetIn2024** – Budget allocated for the project for the year 2024.
+  - **MultiYearCapitalProjectBudgetsPreviouslyApproved** – Previously approved budget for multi-year projects.
+  - **DeliveryDepartment** – Department responsible for executing the project.
+  - **CommunityPriority** – Indicator showing whether the project aligns with community-identified priorities.

 ---